scheme-requests-for-implementation/srfi-126/srfi-126.md

 extensions to its procedures' semantics) is ignored.

 The R6RS hashtables API is favored over SRFI-69 because the latter contains serious flaws.
-In particular, exposing the hashing functions for the `eq?` and `eqv?` procedures is a hindrance for Scheme implementations with a moving garbage collector.
-SRFI-125 works around this by allowing the user-provided hashing function passed to `make-hash-table` to be ignored by the implementation, and allowing the `hash-table-hash-function` procedure to return `#f` instead of the hashing function passed to `make-hash-table`.
-R6RS avoids the issue by providing dedicated constructors for `eq?` and `eqv?` based hashtables, and returning `#f` when their hashing function is queried.
+In particular, exposing the hash functions for the `eq?` and `eqv?` procedures is a hindrance for Scheme implementations with a moving garbage collector.
+SRFI-125 works around this by allowing the user-provided hash function passed to `make-hash-table` to be ignored by the implementation, and allowing the `hash-table-hash-function` procedure to return `#f` instead of the hash function passed to `make-hash-table`.
+R6RS avoids the issue by providing dedicated constructors for `eq?` and `eqv?` based hashtables, and returning `#f` when their hash function is queried.

 This specification also does not depend on SRFI-114 (Comparators), does not specify a spurious amount of utility procedures, does not